 And if the story isn’t unbelievable enough as is, Meltem and I connected on Facebook, and two years later while visiting Istanbul, my brother attempted to take her out for lunch.
 He too failed as she yet again snagged the bill.
 We’ll get her back one of these days!

-Anyway, I made it, I survived!
+Anyway, I made it—I survived!
 Not entirely on my own, but I created the adventure!
-I’m more strong and independent than I was when I left, with a new friend, an incredible woman, 8,000 kilometres away.
+I’m stronger and more independent than I was when I left, with a new friend—an incredible woman, 8,000 kilometres away.

 Author - Kate Meyer